board of trustees

 + KEVIN HARPER

 Kevin Harper is the founder and chief investment officer of Junto Financial.
 Prior to that, he was a managing director of investment research at Endowment Capital Group, LLC, where he was instrumental in launching the fund and raising approximately $500 million from endowment and foundation clients.
 A Pennsylvania Army National Guard veteran, Harper is also founder and chairman of the ValorTrust Foundation, a non-profit dedicated to helping disabled veterans.
 Harper holds a BS from the Wharton School, a BA in chemistry from the University of Pennsylvania, and an MBA from the Wharton School.
+He serves as an independent, voting member of the Moving Picture Institute's board of trustees.

 + MARC LEADER

 Marc Leader is a financial executive at SunGard Availability Services, which provides IT operations support for disaster recovery, managed services, IT consulting, and business continuity management.
 He is responsible for the company's annual and long-range financial plans, as well as the evaluation of strategic initiatives.
 He has served on the boards of several non-profit organizations, including the University of Pennsylvania Alumni Association and PSI Upsilon of Philadelphia.
 He holds a BA from the University of Pennsylvania and an MBA from New York University's Leonard Stern School of Business.
+He serves as an independent, voting member of the Moving Picture Institute's board of trustees.

 + STEPHEN MODZELEWSKI ("MOZ")